Speaking in Tongues (Talking Heads album)

-Speaking in Tongues is the fifth studio album by American rock band Talking Heads, released on June 1, 1983, by Sire Records.
+Speaking in Tongues is the fifth studio album by the American rock band Talking Heads, released on June 1, 1983, by Sire Records.
 After their split with producer Brian Eno and a short hiatus, which allowed the individual members to pursue side projects, recording began in 1982.
-It became the band's commercial breakthrough and produced the band's sole US top-ten hit, "Burning Down the House".
+It became the band's commercial breakthrough and produced the band's sole US top-ten hit, "Burning Down the House", which reached No. 9 on the Billboard chart.

-The album's tour was documented in Jonathan Demme's 1984 film Stop Making Sense, which generated a live album of the same name.
+The album's tour was documented in the 1984 Jonathan Demme-directed film Stop Making Sense, which generated a live album of the same name.
 The album also crossed over to the dance charts, where it peaked at number two for six weeks.
 It is the group's highest-charting album on the US Billboard 200, peaking at number 15.
 It was also their biggest-selling album in Canada, where it was certified platinum in 1983.

 Artwork

 Talking Heads frontman David Byrne designed the cover for the general release of the album.
-Artist Robert Rauschenberg won a Grammy Award for his work on the limited-edition LP version, which featured a clear vinyl disc in clear plastic packaging along with three clear plastic discs printed with similar collages in three different colors.
+Artist Robert Rauschenberg won a Grammy Award for his work on the limited-edition LP version, which featured a clear vinyl disc in clear plastic packaging along with three clear plastic discs printed with similar collages in three colors.
 Byrne has said, as a partial explanation of the album's title, "I originally sang nonsense, and ... made words to fit that.
 That worked out all right."